ruby-processing/propane/_posts/2015-11-21-getting_started.md

 end
 {% endhighlight %}

-PS: `k9 -c fred` also works with a bare template defaults, to `size 200 200`
+PS: `propane -c fred` also works with a bare template defaults, to `size 0, 0`

 ### Running examples